awslabs/ml-io/README.md

 * [How to Contribute](#How-to-Contribute)

 ## Installation
-> ML-IO is only available for Linux and macOS operating systems.
+> MLIO is only available for Linux and macOS operating systems.

 ### Binaries
 #### Conda
-The easiest way to get started with ML-IO is installing it via [Conda](https://conda.io).
+The easiest way to get started with MLIO is installing it via [Conda](https://conda.io).
 The latest version is available in the *mlio* channel and can be installed into a Conda environment using the following commands:

 ```bash
 $ conda create -name <env_name> python=3.7